 Does the Club ride in all weather conditions?

-No. The WCC does not ride on wet roads or in rain; other weather factors [wind, temperature, humidity] may also influence decisions on whether or not to ride that day.
+No. The WCC does not ride in the rain; other weather factors [wind, temperature, humidity] will also influence riding decisions.
 During the ride season, scheduled rides will be modified or cancelled when conditions so require.